Dr. Jessie Cavanaugh

 NRI-authored ashwagandha CAR data · First published CAR study for this indication

-Full publication list available on request.
-PubMed-indexed research available at nutraceuticalsresearch.com.
+Full publication list available here.
+PubMed-indexed research available at Google Scholar.

 Beyond the research

 Dr. Cavanaugh sources botanicals directly from origin.
 She has traveled to Provence for French lavender and immortelle, to Tuscany for Italian botanicals, and to Iceland for arctic thyme and crowberry.
-The sourcing is not recreational.
-It is how she maintains direct knowledge of the supply chain that feeds both the research and the Botanical Lab.
+The sourcing is not recreational; it's how she maintains direct knowledge of the supply chain that feeds both the research and the Botanical Lab.

-She is an accomplished apothecary maker who has taught formulation for years through her books, the Evidence-Based Handmade Apothecary and the Female Stress Protocol, and through the Botanical Lab's class program at Stovehouse in Huntsville, Alabama.
+She is an accomplished apothecary maker who has taught formulation for decades, through her books, including her lates releases: the Evidence-Based Handmade Apothecary and the Female Stress Protocol, as well as through the Botanical Lab's class program at Stovehouse in Huntsville, Alabama.

 She is also Scientific Director of the National Association for Holistic Aromatherapy and is regularly a speaker for NAHA conferences and at the Alliance of International Aromatherapists.
 Her public communication work focuses on research literacy for practitioners who work with botanical compounds.